Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Nghệ AnBáo Nghệ An27/10/2025

-Porsche recorded a year of rare challenges: operating profit for the first nine months of 2025 was only 40 million euros, down 99% year-on-year, operating margin narrowed to 0.2%.
-Global revenue reached 26.86 billion euros (down 6%), vehicle deliveries were 212,509 (down 6%).
-In contrast, net cash flow from the automotive segment reached 1.34 billion euros (up 8%).
+Porsche experienced an unusually challenging year: operating profit for the first nine months of 2025 fell to just €40 million, a 99% decrease compared to the same period last year, and the operating profit margin narrowed to 0.2%.
+Global revenue reached €26.86 billion (down 6%), and vehicle deliveries totaled 212,509 units (down 6%).
+Conversely, net cash flow from the automotive segment reached €1.34 billion (up 8%).

-Financial picture 9 months 2025
+Financial picture for the first 9 months of 2025

-According to the recently released financial report, Porsche's operating profit fell from 4,035 million euros to 40 million euros in 9 months, equivalent to a 99% decline.
-Global revenue and deliveries both fell 6%, equivalent to a 1.7 billion euro decrease in revenue and 13,517 fewer cars.
-The operating profit margin on revenue was 0.2%, down 98.6%.
+According to the recently released financial report, Porsche's operating profit fell from €4.035 million to €40 million in the first nine months, a drop of 99%.
+Global sales and deliveries both decreased by 6%, resulting in a €1.7 billion reduction in revenue and 13,517 fewer vehicles.
+The operating profit margin on sales reached 0.2%, a decrease of 98.6%.

 Revenue 26.86 billion Euros -6%

-Operating profit 40 million euros -99%
+Operating profit 40 million Euros -99%

 Operating profit margin 0.2% -98.6%

-Global delivery 212,509 vehicles -6%
+Global delivery vehicles 212,509 vehicles -6%

 Switching costs and tariff pressures

-The main reason for the profit decline comes from large investments in factory conversions and battery operations, aiming to increase the flexibility of the product portfolio.
-Porsche said it spent 2.7 billion euros to build new production facilities to serve the expansion of the electric car line.
-In addition, trade barriers increased costs: the 15% import tax in the US (applied from August 2025) caused the company to suffer losses of hundreds of millions of euros on average.
+The main reason for the decline in profits stems from significant investments in factory conversions and battery operations, aimed at increasing product portfolio flexibility.
+Porsche stated that it spent €2.7 billion to build new production facilities to support the expansion of its electric vehicle lineup.
+In addition, trade barriers have driven up costs: the 15% import tariff in the US (effective from August 2025) has resulted in average losses of hundreds of millions of euros for the company.

-Electrochemistry: a rare bright spot
+Electrochemistry: A rare bright spot

-Product strategy and outlook 2026
+Product strategy and outlook for 2026

 Impact on the Vietnamese market